Celador Apartments’ Best Day Trips From Reading

 25 minutes by train or 48 minutes by car

-Home to the world-famous Oxford University, you can explore many of the 39 different university colleges (we recommend Magdalen for its deer park) to discover the beauty of this historic university city.
-There are a wealth of activities in Oxford including taking a walking tour, going punting on the River Cherwell and more.
+Home to the world-famous Oxford University, you can explore many of the 39 different university colleges (we recommend Magdalen College for its beautiful deer park) to discover the beauty of this historic university city.
+There are a wealth of activities in Oxford including taking a walking tour, going punting on the River Cherwell, visiting world-class museums like the Ashmolean, and exploring the stunning architecture that spans centuries.
+The Bodleian Library, one of the oldest libraries in Europe, offers guided tours that provide fascinating insights into the city's academic heritage.

 London